Noaaan/MythicMetals/PATCHNOTES.md

 Made Unobtainium ores slightly luminous.
 Fixed a crash related to EnchantmentHelper for entities with no gear.
 Added a resource condition to validate nuggets.
 Fixed Natural Aqua Affinity not applying on tools.
+Improved the textures of Bronze and Osmium armor.
+Overhauled all armor and tool effect particles.

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.